 Beef’s Hall of Fame

-Beef farming: Environmental water flows key for Gary and Leanne Hall from The Mole at Warren
+Beef farming: Environmental water flows key for Garry and Leanne Hall from The Mole at Warren

 The way they manage their Angus cattle, and how many breeders they join, is heavily reliant on water availability and environmental flows held in upstream Burrendong Dam.